singchia/singchia.github.io/_posts/2018-01-29-Concurrency-Patterns-Summary-And-Implementation.md

 ## Precise Concurrency

-Since goroutines or threads are stateless, we can combine them with some certain resources for precise control.
+Since goroutines and threads are stateless, we can combine them with some certain resources for precise control.

 My thought in golang is to generate a new channel for a new goroutine, then use this channel represents and control this goroutine.